 This combination of a longer term vision and one year focus areas really works for me.
-On my vision board are the ambitious (and scary) long term things I'd like to do, be or learn.
-The three concepts help me focus on the right things during the year and move towards my long term vision.
-If I get side tracked I remind myself of my big themes and quickly to get back on track.
+On my vision board are the ambitious (and scary) long term things I’d like to do, be or learn.
+The three concepts help me focus on the right actions during the year that help me move towards my long term vision.
+If I get side tracked I remind myself of my big themes and quickly get back on track.

 2. Don’t start with the negative

-Most New Year's resolutions aim to fix something negative: "I want to lose 10 kg." or "I want to stop drinking wine." or "I will be a better mother."
-This way of goal setting is very negative and is based on an assumption that you are faulty and not enough the way you are today.
+Most New Year’s resolutions aim to fix something negative: “I want to lose 10 kg.” or “I want to stop drinking wine.” or “I will be a better mother.”
+This way of goal setting is gloomy and is based on an assumption that you are faulty and “not enough” the way you are today.

 Brene Brown talks about this in her book ‘Daring Greatly‘.
 She writes: